Costa Rica Pet Import Requirements

 Need More Detailed Pet Import Requirements and Forms for Costa Rica?

-Further details on permits, costs, tests and pet import regulations for Costa Rica are available at minimal cost.
-Unlimited email support for you and your veterinarian are included.
+Visit PetTravelStore.com for step-by-step detailed instructions on regulations, permits, layovers, costs, tests and pet import regulations for Costa Rica at minimal cost.
+Our information is current, verified and tailored to your pet’s itinerary.

 Have Questions About Importing Your Pet to Costa Rica?

 Have a question about importing a pet to Costa Rica?
-Post it below and be published!
-You can also reach out by posting to our Blog, X (Twitter), Facebook, or Email or follow our activities on Instagram and TikTok.
+Post it below and we will respond.
+You can also reach out by posting to our Blog, Forum, X (Twitter), Facebook, or Email or follow our activities on Instagram and TikTok.

 Please note that the accuracy of comments made by Facebook users other than Pet Travel has not been verified, and we do not endorse any person or company that may offer transport services through posts to this webpage.